refuge/refuge.io/blog/_posts/2014-01-06-major-upgrade-of-rcouch-on-the-go.md

 I was too tired to really start last year and the work really started on last friday.
 The changes in the couchdb branch will be done tomorrow.
 This branch will become **rcouch 1.0.0**.
 After that the work on rcouch 2 will start.
-One of the resolution I took for this year is to be more verbose, so I and other will keep you updated more often about what happen in refuge with a weekly blog post.
+One of the resolution I took for this year is to be more verbose, so I and others will keep you updated more often about what happen in refuge with a weekly blog post.